satyasriss508-cmyk/paradise-nursery/README.md

 Welcome to Paradise Nursery 🌱

-This is a shopping cart application where users can:
+This project is an online plant shopping application.

+## Features
-- Browse plants
+- Browse different plants
-- Add items to cart
+- Add plants to cart
-- Update quantities
+- Increase or decrease quantity
+- Remove items from cart
 - View total cost

-Built using React and Redux.
+## Technologies Used
+- React
+- Redux Toolkit
+- CSS